chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

  created, navigation between pictures can be done either via Next and previous buttons or by enabling the slide show mode.
 The slide show timer can be changed on the fly (there is no need to restart the module).
+ You can use the *.jpg image files provided under "Utilities/Media/Pictures/JPG" or any other ones.

  For more details about the demonstration modules please refers to  STM32CubeF4 demonstration (UM1743)

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)